cyjj/JAVA/README.md

-# JAVA
-this contains various java code used in different courses
+some various java toy code used in different courses